kaluInnocent/alx-low_level_programming/0x09-static_libraries/README.md

 - A `README.md` file, at the root of the folder of the project, describing what each script is doing
 - All your files must be executable
 ## Task
-#### Tasks
+#### 0. A library is not a luxury but one of the necessities of life
-0. A library is not a luxury but one of the necessities of life mandatory
+mandatory
 - Create the static library `libmy.a` containing all the functions listed below:
 ```